 Keep in mind that bacopa is not a quick fix.

-So this is not an herb you would take if you’re in need of a mental performance boost today.
+So this is not an herb to take if you’re in need of a boost in mental performance today.

 10. Ginkgo (Ginkgo biloba)

-It’s an all-around excellent cognitive enhancer so powerful that in some countries it’s available only as a prescription medication.
+It’s an all-around excellent cognitive enhancer that’s so powerful that, in some countries, it’s available by prescription only.

-Use it for poor concentration, memory loss, fatigue, mental confusion, depression, or anxiety.
-(27)
+Use it if you experience poor concentration, memory loss, fatigue, mental confusion, depression, or anxiety.

 11. Rosemary (Rosmarinus officinalis)

 Since before William Shakespeare wrote “There’s rosemary, that’s for remembrance,” rosemary has been associated with memory.